ktrev123/Abshire_Portfolio/README.md

 ### Project 2: Asymmetry Assessment and Flagging

 - <span style="font-size: 14px;">Objective: Develop a comprehensive assessment framework to evaluate asymmetries in the single leg jump test, considering peak landing force, and flag individuals at higher risk of injury, while providing strength and conditioning coaches a named list recommending potential exercise interventions for any athlete with a greater than 15% asymmetry in landing forces. </span>

 <img src="SL_Jump_BarChart.png" alt="Single Leg Jump Asymmetries" style="width:400px;">

-- Employed rigorous data cleaning techniques on a dataset comprising over 1000 data points, ensuring data integrity and quality.
+- Employed rigorous data cleaning techniques on a dataset comprising over 1000 data points, ensuring data integrity and quality
-- Leveraged my expertise in anatomy and understanding of football to identify eccentric landing capabilities as a relevant metric for analysis.
+- Leveraged my expertise in human kinematics and understanding of football to identify eccentric landing capabilities as a relevant metric for analysis
-- Developed a comprehensive data visualization showcasing the frequency of tests exhibiting different levels of asymmetry, providing valuable insights into the performance characteristics of the athletes.
+- Developed a comprehensive data visualization showcasing the frequency of tests exhibiting different levels of asymmetry, providing valuable insights into the performance characteristics of the athletes

 ## Statistical Software